 - Origination fees under 4%

 - Rates under 15%, including the origination fee

 Less qualified borrowers can expect higher rates and fees, coupled with shorter repayment terms.

 Every lender is different.
 Some specialize in borrowers with fair or impaired credit, while others restrict lending to borrowers with excellent credit only.

 Your credit profile and financial position notwithstanding, it’s in your best interest (pun intended) to shop around with as many lenders as you can manage.
 In most cases, checking your rate and soliciting loan offers won’t affect your credit score.
-Lenders only “pull” your credit – which temporarily decreases your credit score – when you formally apply for a loan.
+Lenders only “pull” your credit – which temporarily decreases your credit score and shows up in your credit history – when you formally apply for a loan.
 If you’ve been truthful and forthright in your initial inquiry, this may only need to happen once.

 Without accounting for interest rate variation, shorter terms generate lower total interest charges and higher monthly payments.
-Longer terms produce higher total interest charges and lower monthly payments.
+Longer terms produce higher total interest charges and lower monthly installments.

-Instead of checking the rates and terms from multiple lenders, you can use Credible.com.
-You can receive personalized loan rates from up to 11 lenders in just two minutes.
+If you don’t want to check rates and terms with multiple lenders individually, consider an aggregator like Fiona.
+Fiona delivers personalized loan rates from up to 11 online lenders in just two minutes.

 How to Use Your Vacation Loan